saif-mal1k/web-development/README.md

 - learn html
 - learn CSS
 - learn js
-- clone a few websites using only above 3 language and no framework you may use Vscode.
+- clone a few websites using only above 3 language and no framework you may use Vscode as code editor.
 - develop a few websites by seeing ui/ux designs.
 - learn bootstrap, develop 5 fully functional websites as fast as possible.
 - learn a frontend framework such as React.